 My son is on the high school football team.
 A friend of mine is very involved with the football committee and asked me if I had any ideas for football centerpieces.
+So I figured something easy and fast would be ideal, and these Mason Jar Football Centerpieces came to mind!

 I have to admit, craft ideas usually fall out my ears if I tilt my head sideways, but this time I was a little stumped.
 So I hit Pinterest.
 I feel that way about printables too, just not in my skill set!
 I have to search out football party printables like these if I want any.